nielsengoncalves/code-challenge/README.md

 So two threads can't modify the same record concurrently.

 ### Why this solution is O(1)?
-This solution is O(1) because it was implemented using a concurrentHashMap that only holds 60 records, one for each second termination.
+This solution is O(1) because it was implemented using a concurrentHashMap that holds only 60 records, one for each second termination.

-The operations does not rely on the number of transactions, the execution time will always be the same.
+The operations don't rely on the number of transactions inputted, the execution time will always be the same.

 The ConcurrentHashMap is also a Singleton, so it's shared between the requests.